Based on the nature of their job, contact center agents are expected to have excellent communication skills. Additionally, agents are expected to be:

 The Benefits of Speech Analytics to Real-time Coaching

-Real-time speech analytics is a technology that understands phone conversations and automatically alerts call center representatives with the best thing to say, live on each call.
-Blending this technology with real-time coaching gives managers the ability to provide valuable feedback.
+Real-time speech analytics is a technology that understands customer calls and automatically alerts call center agents with the best thing to say, live on each call.
+Blending speech analytics with real-time coaching gives managers the ability to provide valuable feedback.

 This isn’t the only way speech analytics improves real-time coaching.
 Let’s take a closer look at the additional benefits of speech analytics.